Visual Arts in St. Augustine

-America’s St. Augustine is a vibrant blend of music, arts and culture - but few institutions stand out in our community as vividly as visual arts.
-In fact, from the early 1930’s to the mid 1950’s, the “Lost Colony” of St. Augustine had one of the largest art communities in the South.
-Treat your eyes to our community’s dazzling array of painting, sculpture, photography, crafts and more with this Visual Arts Itinerary.
-We’ve included suggestions for dining, drinking and discovering your way through St. Augustine’s most artistic options.
+St. Augustine is a vibrant blend of music, arts and culture – but few institutions stand out in our community as vividly as visual arts.
+In fact, from the early 1930’s to the mid 1950’s, the “Lost Colony” of St. Augustine was one of the largest visual arts communities in the South.
+Treat your eyes to our community’s dazzling array of painting, sculpture, photography, crafts, and more with this Visual Arts Itinerary.
+We’ve included suggestions for local art galleries, dining, drinking, and discovering your way through St. Augustine’s most artistic options.

 The Manatee Café